vleelakrishna/coursera-getdata-as02/CodeBook.md

-## Variables, the data, and any transformations
+## Variables, the data, and transformations

 * `features` raw data from "features.txt"
 * `activities` raw data from "activity_labels.txt"